 2. Handles Synchronization of Various Tasks

 Located on the motherboard is a tiny quartz crystal.
 This component acts as the system clock.
-It ensures that all the other components on the motherboard are synchronized.
+It ensures that all the other members on the motherboard are synchronized.

 The clock sends out a signal after a given interval.
 This lets all the components know when to work and when not to.
-This prevents the many different components from sending a signal at the time when the components that are the intended destinations are not ready to receive it.
+This prevents the many different features from sending a call when the parts that are the intended destinations are not ready to receive it.

-The other components only work when the clock is high and when it’s low they too remain dormant.
-This change happens many times in a second so it’s almost impossible to notice.
+The other components only work when the clock is high; when it’s low, they remain dormant.
+This change often happens in a second, so it’s almost impossible to notice.

 3. Contain the BIOS Chip

 One crucial chip found on a motherboard is a ROM chip for BIOS.
-BIOS offers all the necessary instructions as well as settings for the computer to boot.
+BIOS offers all the necessary instructions and settings for the computer to boot.

 Without a BIOS chip, your computer would NOT start.
-BIOS stands for basic input/output system and it is the first program the processor accesses to get the computer started.
+BIOS stands for basic input/output system and is the first program the processor accesses to start the computer.

-BIOS is also the key program that handles data flow from the input peripherals like keyboard, mouse, printer and the output peripherals like a monitor.
+BIOS is also the critical program that handles data flow from the input peripherals like a keyboard, mouse, and printer and the output peripherals like a monitor.

 4. Contains the CMOS Battery and Chip

-The CMOS battery is an important component as it helps keep the CMOS chip that maintains the system’s configurations up and running even when the computer is switched off.
+The CMOS battery is an essential component as it helps keep the CMOS chip that maintains the system’s configurations up and running even when the computer is switched off.